-- During the partial eclipse, set your F-stop to between 8 and 16, and your shutter speed between 1/30 to 1/4000.
+- During the total eclipse, set your F-stop to between 8 and 16, and your shutter speed between 1/30 to 1/4000.
 You’ll need to adjust these both as more of the sun is obscured.

-- In all cases, be sure to mount your camera on a tripod to stabilize your photos and get crystal-clear lines between the moon and sun.
+- In all cases, be sure to mount your camera on a tripod to stabilize your photos and get crystal-clear lines between the moon and the sun.

 In the end, photographing a solar eclipse is partially trial-and-error, so be sure to enjoy the eclipse with your own eyes (through solar eclipse glasses!) too.

-When is the Next Solar Eclipse?
+When is the Next Solar Eclipse (After this One)?